dlr-sp/simdize/README.md

 Then step (1) and (3) both can deduce the matching operations according to the type of the index.
 In addition, it will once again be possible to intertwine all three steps for vectorized code in the way you are used to.
-A simplified version of `times2` (with improper residual loop handling) then could look as follows:
+A simplified version of `times2` (without residual loop handling) then could look as follows:
 ```c++
 void times2(int size, double* dest, const double* source)
 {